isblab/stridr/README.md

 1. [Merged_Uniprot_IDs.txt](./Database/Merged_Uniprot_IDs.txt) : file containing UniProt accessions obtained from the aforementioned databases and datasets.
 2. [Merged_PDB_IDs.txt](./Database/Merged_PDB_IDs.txt) : txt file containing PDB IDs for all UniProt accessions.

-#TODO we used x cores.
-But decrease the number of cores to y.

 ### Creating StrIDR database
 ```